 What sort of paint do you use?

-If I had money I'd use acrylic but I can't be doing with those tiny pots, so I buy big tins of household paint which Alex Pollard (you can view Alex's work on this site) tells me is a bit nineties but I use it because it's cheap for the volume you get.
-It's not plastic enough I suppose but I've already decided to redo everything once I can in acrylic.
-Two a day!
-I like setting up arbitrary limitations and seeing what happens.
+If I had money I'd use acrylic but it's more expensive for what you get and I don't like those tiny tubs, so I buy big tins of household paint which Alex Pollard (you can view Alex's work on this site) tells me is a bit of a nineties thing to do but I use it because it's cheap for the volume you get.
+It's not plastic enough I suppose but it's ok so long as I don't let the layers build up too much.

 Even with this new attitude and approach, though, you must come up against new problems that frustrate the process?